 Examples of Web 2.0 in the Real World

-The popularity of Web 2.0 means that much of what is considered the internet is a Web 2.0 innovation.
+The popularity of Web 2.0 means that much of what is considered the Internet is a Web 2.0 innovation.
 Explore these examples of real-world applications that leverage the change in focus brought about by Web 2.0.

 The search engine, along with Google Ads, relies heavily on user interaction.
 The search engine process continues to be refined, globally and personally, as you search for websites and interact with web pages.
 Google also offers a number of web-based applications for your business or personal use in the Google Suite.

 This popular site offers user-generated encyclopedia entries.
 This site allows ongoing editing and refining of definitions, histories, and examples of all types of knowledge.
-It also highlights one of the dangers of the implementation of Web 2.0, as the content on Wikipedia is open to vandalism and intentional incorrect entries.
+It also highlights one of the dangers of the implementation of Web 2.0, as the content on Wikipedia is open to vandalism and intentionally incorrect entries.

 Along with Twitter, Instagram, and other social media channels, Facebook highlights the exponential user interaction available through the social web.
 All of those instant messages, shares, likes, comments, and friend requests were virtually unthinkable during the days of Web 1.0.